 Upham Woods Outdoor Learning Center provides educational opportunities to youth, youth leaders, and adults through programs focused on environmental and leadership education.

 Operating since 1941, Upham Woods is a model residential outdoor learning center, managed by the University of Wisconsin-Extension.
-The center sits on a prime location on the Wisconsin River, two miles north of the Wisconsin Dells, offering an excellent “river classroom” to study the both the natural and cultural history of Wisconsin.
+The center sits on a prime location on the Wisconsin River, two miles north of the Wisconsin Dells, offering an excellent “river classroom” to study both the natural and cultural history of Wisconsin.
 The center rests on 310 total acres of forested land, including a 210-acre island called “Blackhawk Island.”
 The facility consists of 14 buildings including a fully equipped nature center and a raptor enclosure housing educational birds of prey.
 The center supplies lodging for 200 people, meals, and outdoor education year-round for youth and youth leaders, including environmental lesson plans, summer camp programming, leadership workshops and other conferences.
 Upham Woods employs four full time administrative staff and five full-time seasonal teaching naturalists.

 Interested in bringing a group to Upham Woods?
 Plan your visit today!